Overview

 Moving forwards with your supply partners

 Once you’ve found a manufacturer that you’re interested in working with, the next step is to begin the production process.
 This typically involves several stages, including design communication and finalising a manufacturing specification, sample ordering and comparison, value engineering, negotiation, and finally, order placement.
+For all steps required before production see this article: Manufacturing Preparation.
 During the outreach stage, you’ll want to gather as much information as possible about the manufacturer’s capabilities, pricing, and lead times.
 This can involve phone calls, emails, or site visits to their production facilities.

 Once you’re ready to move forward, you’ll need to communicate your designs and specifications clearly to the manufacturer, so they can begin the production process.
 Ordering samples and comparing them can help you ensure that the final product meets your quality standards.
 Negotiating pricing and other terms is also an important part of the process, so you can ensure that you’re getting the best deal possible.